Patna: Tourism

 Gurdwara Bal Leela, Gurdwara Handi Sahib, and Prakash Punj.
 Padri Ki Haveli, High Court, Golghar, Sultan Palace, and Secretariat Building are examples of British architecture.
 Gandhi Maidan is a historic ground in Patna where several freedom movement rallies took place.
-Nealy built Buddha Smriti Park near Patna Junction is also becoming a major tourist attraction.
+Newly built Buddha Smriti Park near Patna Junction is also becoming a major tourist attraction.

 The Patna Planetarium (Indira Gandhi Planetarium) is in Patna's Indira Gandhi Science Complex.
 It claims to be one of the largest planetariums in Asia and to attract a large number of tourists.
 The Sanjay Gandhi Jaivik Udyan (Patna Zoo) is at Bailey Road, Raj Bhawan, Rajbanshi Nagar, and includes over 300 mammals, 300 birds, and 450 species of reptiles as of January 2019.